movadee-labs/ag-forms/CONTRIBUTING.md

 ## Documentation

-:exclamation: Important To learn how ag-forms project works please refer to this document, which describes project architecture and our decision details, as well as:
+To learn how project works please refer to:

+1. README.md
+2. :closed_book: ag-forms.com
+3. this document (CONTRIBUTING.md)
-- :world_map: [Code Tour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour#recording-tours) (VSCode Extension): to quickly review step-by-step code implementation.
+4. :world_map: [Code Tour](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.codetour#recording-tours) (VSCode Extension): to quickly review step-by-step code implementation.
 [Learn how to use]()
-- :computer: [StackBlitz]() (online IDE): to open codebase online.
+5. :computer: [StackBlitz]() (online IDE): to open codebase online.
 [Learn how to use]()
-- :closed_book: ag-forms.com: for documentation and examples.
-[Learn how to use]()
+6. Issues
+7. Discussions.
+To spread the word we also use Medium and dev blogs to post tutorials, but all tutorials are saved in Tutorials section of Discussions.
+8. LICENSE.md

 <details>
 <summary>Read more</summary></br>